RavuAlHemio/pixelfield/README.md

 The top left corner contains a zoomed-in view of the part of the image currently being modified.

-The top right corner contains the color currently being used to paint.
+The top right corner contains the color currently being used to paint as well as the active direction.

 The bottom right corner contains a view of the full image.

-There is currently no indicator for the active direction.
-(Sorry!)

 ## Controls